Lethal Weapon: Pre-production

-Stunt coordinator Bobby Bass planned and supervised all phases of Gibson's and Glover's intense pre-production training; physical conditioning, weight workouts, and weapons handling and safety.
+Stunt coordinator Bobby Bass planned and supervised all phases of Gibson and Glover's intense pre-production training, physical conditioning, weight workouts, and weapons handling and safety.
 Bass also used his own military experiences to bring a greater depth of understanding to the Riggs character.
 To familiarize the actors with the specialized skills and sensibilities acquired by undercover cops, arrangements were made for Gibson and Glover to spend time in the field accompanying working LAPD officers.
-Throughout filming, technical advisers from the LAPD as well as the LA County Sheriff's Department worked closely with Donner and the actors to ensure authenticity.
+Throughout filming, technical advisers from the LAPD, as well as the LA County Sheriff's Department worked closely with Donner and the actors to ensure authenticity.

 Cedric Adams was the first technical adviser brought in.
-Donner said that "Adams thought the best possible way to show just how lethal Riggs really is—is to show his mastery of a form of martial arts never before seen onscreen".
+Donner said, "Adams thought the best possible way to show just how lethal Riggs really is—is to show his mastery of a form of martial arts never before seen onscreen".
 Donner wanted Riggs's style of fighting to be unique with the second assistant director Willie Simmons, who was interested in unusual forms of martial arts, choosing three martial arts styles.
 Gibson and Busey were instructed in Capoeira by Adams, Jailhouse rock by Dennis Newsome and Brazilian Jiu-Jitsu by Rorion Gracie.
 Bobby Bass, the stunt coordinator, a former US Army Special Forces instructor and judo champion, also provided training in various techniques.
 At one point, the actors trained in between filming, for four hours a day for six weeks and did months of choreography.

 Filming

 An alternate opening and ending were both filmed and can be seen on the Lethal Weapon 4 DVD.
-The alternate opening featured Martin Riggs drinking alone in a bar where he is accosted by a couple of thugs who attack him for his money, but are easily subdued by Riggs.
+The alternate opening featured Martin Riggs drinking alone in a bar, where he is accosted by a couple of thugs who attack him for his money, but are easily subdued by Riggs.
 Director Richard Donner felt the film should open with a brighter look at Riggs, and replaced the bar scene with the scene in which Riggs awakens in his trailer.
 The alternate ending featured Riggs telling Murtaugh not to retire.
 Without even thinking about the possibility of sequels, Donner decided that Riggs and Murtaugh's relationship is one of friendship, and filmed the ending that appears in the completed film.

 In addition to the film's theatrical release, an extended Director's Cut version was released later on DVD.
-The Director's Cut version is longer (117 minutes) than the original theatrical release version (110 minutes), and features additional scenes.
+The Director's Cut version is longer (117 minutes) than the original theatrical release version (110 minutes) and features additional scenes.
 One extended scene depicts Riggs dispatching a sniper who had been firing at children in a playground.
 In another scene, Riggs picks up a street-walking prostitute, but instead of having sex with her, he takes her home to watch The Three Stooges on TV, thus illustrating his loneliness following the death of his wife.